British Comic Awards: Overview

 Award recipients — except the Hall of Fame winner — were selected from a list of five nominees in each category.
 Before the nominees were whittled down to five, the BCA committee would release a longlist of eligible books, comics, and people.
 Nominations were accepted from the general public via a form on the BCA website.

 The BCA committee, which changed slightly each year, was made up of from seven to nine British individuals from academia and the arts.
-Committee members at various times included Lisa Wood, Maura McHugh, Jamillah Knowles, and Andi Oliver.
+Committee members at various times included Lisa Wood, Maura McHugh, Jamillah Knowles, and Andy Oliver.
 The BCA committee chose that year's Hall of Fame recipient.

 The judging committee changed every year; it generally had five to seven members.
-Judges at various times included Eddie Argos, Kate Beaton, Hunt Emerson, John Freeman, Lenny Henry, Jessica Hynes, Danny John-Jules, Jamillah Knowles, Graham Linehan, Josie Long, Sarah McIntyre, Scroobius Pip, Jonathan Ross, Roger Sabin, and Stephen Holland of the Nottingham-based comics retailer Page 45.
+Judges at various times included Eddie Argos, Kate Beaton, Hunt Emerson, John Freeman, and Stephen L. Holland of the Nottingham-based comics retailer Page 45.

-The Young People’s Comic Award was not selected by the BCA judges; it was chosen by children from a selection of British schools and libraries.
+The Young People's Comic Award was not selected by the BCA judges; it was chosen by children from a selection of British schools and libraries.

 History

 The Awards were founded in 2012 by Adam Cadwell.
-There were some complaints after the first set of nominations were announced that the Awards seemed to favor alternative and independent titles rather than "mainstream" British comics like 2000 AD, The Beano, and The Dandy.
+There were some complaints after the first set of nominations was announced that the Awards seemed to favor alternative and independent titles rather than "mainstream" British comics like 2000 AD, The Beano, and The Dandy.

 For the 2015 awards, the BCA opened a call for nominations from the general public, which could be submitted through its website; at that point, the Awards also partnered with the Nottingham-based comics retailer Page 45.
 The 2015 awards were managed by BCA Founder Adam Cadwell.

 The 2016 awards were co-sponsored by the Thought Bubble Festival and the Leeds Library & Information Service; they were limited to the Young People's Comic Award only.
 The nominated titles were sent to over a dozen schools across Leeds and throughout the country for young readers to read and judge.
 Their winning title was revealed at a special ceremony on 4 November in Leeds as part of the 10th anniversary of Thought Bubble; over 100 of the young judges were in attendance.

 Following the 2016 awards, it was announced that the British Comic Awards were "on hiatus" and would return, but in the years since they have disappeared.